-Britsburgh has set a lofty goal of raising $1,000,000 for Veterans from November 11, 2017 to November 11, 2018 - the centennial anniversary year marking the last year of World War I. Through our collaboration on the "Pittsburgh in World War I" series, Britsburgh and its partners seek to honour those who gave their lives in defense of freedom, the veterans of all wars that remain and increase awareness such that the youth of today will remember and learn from the great sacrifice made on their behalf.
+During the centennial year of World War I Britsburgh is raising funds for veterans from November 11, 2017 to November 11, 2018 - the centennial anniversary year marking the last year of World War I. Through our collaboration on the "Pittsburgh in World War I" series, Britsburgh and its partners seek to honour those who gave their lives in defense of freedom, the veterans of all wars that remain and increase awareness such that the youth of today will remember and learn from the great sacrifice made on their behalf.

 Donate to the Britsburgh World War I Cenntenial Appeal today please.
 Thank you!

 The Poppy is globally recognised as the symbol of remembrance, but in recent years has become less worn in the United States.
 Through this appeal and our planned Pittsburgh in World War I series of events, Britsburgh hopes that the people of Pittsburgh will re-embrace the Poppy as a symbol of remembrance.
 In so doing we will raise funds for veterans from all wars.

 Through the World War I Centennial Appeal and our planned Pittsburgh in World War I series of events, Britsburgh hopes that the people of Pittsburgh will re-embrace the Poppy as a symbol of remembrance.
 Beginning immediately, we will offer Royal British Legion poppies to the public in exchange for a small donation (suggested $1).
 These can be worn with pride as we remember the sacrifice of our veterans.